-Hedge accounting

-Elkem has applied IFRS 9 for hedge accounting.
-According to Elkem's policy, derivatives can be designated as hedging instruments for fair value hedges and cash flow hedges.
-At the inception of the hedge relationship, the entity documents the relationship between the hedging instrument and the hedged item, along with its risk management objectives and its strategy for undertaking various hedge transactions.

-i) Cash flow hedges
+Hedges of net investments in foreign operations are accounted Hedge accounting Elkem has applied IFRS 9 for hedge accounting.
+According for similarly to cash flow hedges.
+Any gain or loss on the to Elkem's policy, derivatives can be designated as hedging hedging instrument relating to the effective portion of the instruments for fair value hedges and cash flow hedges.
+At the hedge is recognised in other comprehensive income and inception of the hedge relationship, the entity documents the included in foreign currency translation reserve in equity.
+The relationship between the hedging instrument and the hedged gain or loss relating to the ineffective portion is recognised item, along with its risk management objectives and its immediately in the statement of profit or loss within other strategy for undertaking various hedge transactions. items.
+Gains and losses accumulated in equity are reclassified to the statement of profit or loss when the foreign operation is i) Cash flow hedges partially disposed of or sold.

-The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges, are recognised in other comprehensive income and accumulated under the heading of cash flow hedging reserve.
-The gain or loss relating to the ineffective portion is recognised immediately in the statement of profit or loss and classified as other items.
-Realised effects are recognised through statement of profit or loss, in the same line item as the hedged objects.
+The effective portion of changes in the fair value of derivatives that are designated and gualify as cash flow hedges, are When a hedging instrument expires or is sold, or when a recognised in other comprehensive income and accumulated hedge no longer meets the criteria for hedge accounting, any under the heading of cash flow hedging reserve.
+The gain cumulative gain or loss existing in comprehensive income at or loss relating to the ineffective portion is recognised that time remains in equity and is recognised in the statement immediately in the statement of profit or loss and classified as of profit or loss when the forecast transaction is ultimately other items.
+Realised effects are recognised through statement recognised in the statement of profit or loss.
+When a forecast of profit or loss, in the same line item as the hedged objects. transaction is no longer expected to occur, the cumulative gain or loss reported in equity is immediately transferred to the statement of profit or loss.